 On behalf of our distinguished faculty, I welcome you to reach out to us, come visit us, or participate in one of our many special events.
 Beyond being an assembly of students, faculty, and alumni, our program represents a vibrant community of practice and a global network of mission-driven professionals.
 We are embedded in a global university and situated within one of the most important cities in the world, where decisions shaping the future of cities are debated on a daily basis.

 Uwe S. Brandes, M.Arch

-Faculty Director and Associate Professor of the Practice, Urban & Regional Planning
+Faculty Director and Professor of the Practice, Urban & Regional Planning

 Uwe S. Brandes is professor of the practice, faculty director of the Urban & Regional ...